 Writer and artist George Perez is the definitive creator when it comes to all things Wonder Woman, responsible of creating some of the best stories that the character has enjoyed throughout the years.
-You cannot fully understand this character without reading Perez’s run, which started after 1985’s Crisis on Infinite Earths event.
+You cannot fully understand this character without reading George Perez’s run on Wonder Woman, which started after 1985’s Crisis on Infinite Earths event.

 But in the early 90s, Perez wrote and drew (at least a few parts; the rest was done by multiple artists) this miniseries, War of the Gods, which is focused on the gods from multiple different cultures (Roman gods, Olympian gods, African gods, Norse gods and so on) waging war against humanity and the heroes of the DC universe, led by Diana, need to stand up and fight in one of the most fascinating events that this company enjoyed during the 90s.

 War of the Gods is one of my personal favorite Wonder Woman stories because it gives her a very central role in an epic event and it shows the potential of her mythos when written right, instead of focusing solely on superficial aspects.
 We also get the opportunity of watching and reading about many of our favorite DC characters, such as Superman or Captain Marvel/Shazam.

 George Perez is the ultimate Wonder Woman writer and I think I can safely say that this run is definitely worthy of your time, with War of the Gods being great proof of what you can achieve with this character in terms of scope and storytelling.

 Really one of the best Wonder Woman comics that you can read!